-Welcome to the website of St Vincent de Paul Catholic Church.
-We are situated in Altenburg Gardens, off Lavender Hill in south Battersea, London SW11.
+Welcome to the website of St Vincent de Paul Catholic Parish.
+Our Church is situated in Altenburg Gardens, off Lavender Hill in south Battersea, London SW11.
 (To see the area covered by our parish, take a look at the map here).

 We are a Roman Catholic parish within the Archdiocese of Southwark, in the Wandsworth Deanery.
 Our Church was opened in 1907.

 The Priest’s House, which includes our parish office, is at 36 Altenburg Gardens, next to the Church .

 Sunday Mass is the heart of parish life: we listen to the Word of God, join in Christ’s sacrifice for us, and receive the sacrament of His Body and Blood.
 We are nourished and challenged by it .